turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 * White refrigerator in the big workspace
 * Black refrigerator in the big workspace

-**TRY IT** For your type of object, list three different attributes and three different methods (a.k.a. actions).
+**TRY IT**: For your type of object, list three different attributes and three different methods (a.k.a. actions).
 For example:

 #### Refrigerator Attributes
 * color